 How to Cast a Spinning Reel

-Another reason is that the spinning reel is relatively easy to become proficient at casting.
+One major reason for the emerging popularity of this is that the spinning reel is relatively easy to become proficient at casting.
 With a couple of hours of practice, you can be on the water landing fish.
 Mastering the various casts with a spinning reel takes a bit more time.

 In this article, we are going to take a step-by-step look at the mechanics of making a cast on a spinning reel.
 We hope to clear up any misconceptions you might have, and we hope that in the end, you are better equipped to begin the long journey to mastering the cast on a spinning reel.